TiddlyWiki/TiddlyWiki5/readme.md

 ## Testing

 `test.sh` contains a simple test that cooks the main tiddlywiki.com recipe and compares it with the results of the old build process (ie, running cook.rb and then opening the file in a browser and performing a 'save changes' operation).
+It also invokes `wikitest.js`, a wikification test rig that works off the data in `test/wikitests/`.

 ## Current status

-As of 2nd December 2011, cook.js can now build a fully functional TiddlyWiki from the existing recipe files.
+As of 8th December 2011, cook.js can now build a fully functional TiddlyWiki and its RSS feed from the existing recipe files.
 There are two or three minor whitespace issues that prevent full byte-for-byte compatibility.